stephentino/cluster_occupations/README.md

 labor markets to study the effects of global trade shocks.
 Labour market definitions are also relevant for the study of a variety of policies, such as the effect of unemployment insurance on the non-eligible (Lalive et al., 2015).

+In this paper, I use machine learning methods to define labour markets.
+Specifically, I use stateof- the-art methods from Natural Language Processing (NLP) to cluster occupations based on their task descriptions.
+I plan to refine these results by incorporating education and skill requirements.
+Eventually, the results will be used to study labour market concentration, imperfect competition in labour markets, and immigration.

+My ultimate goal is to define a ``labor market”.
+Specifically in my context, a ``labor market” is a cluster of occupations for which (a) the tasks of all of the occupations are similar and (b) the workers of these occupations have similar abilities, education, and experience.
+This is useful for researchers with datasets that include occupation codes for workers.
+Two workers in the same ``labor market” should be very substitutable, even if they have different occupation codes in the data.